Xagħra Stone Circle: Site

 The Xagħra Stone Circle originally consisted of a walled enclosure surrounding caves which were used as a necropolis.
 It has some similarities to the Hypogeum of Ħal-Saflieni, a prehistoric funerary complex on the main island of Malta.
 However, Ħal-Saflieni is a man-made carved structure, while the Xagħra Stone Circle consists of natural caves which were adapted into a cemetery.
 Excavations at the site have shown that the bodies of the deceased were dismembered, and the different body parts were buried at separate places.

 The site was the burial ground of the same community which built the nearby Ġgantija temple, which is now well-preserved.
 Several other temples might have stood in the vicinity, including at Santa Verna (where a few megaliths which are probably the remains of an important temple were found) and Ta' Ġesù.

-The earliest tombs at the site date back to between 4100 and 3800 BC, during the Żebbuġ phase of Maltese prehistory.
-There is very little activity from 3800 to 3000 BC, and most of the site is believed to date back to 3000 to 2400 BC, during the Tarxien phase.
+The earliest tombs at the site date back to between 4100 and 3800 BC, during the Żebbuġ phase (although new chronology suggests the start date is probably closer to 3800 BC) of Maltese prehistory.
+There was limited activity from 3800 to 3000 BC, but pottery and dated bones demonstrate that burials were taking place in the caves and rock cut tomb, even though much of this material was probably reworked when the site was expanded and elaborated during the later Ggantija and Tarxien periods.
+Thus most of the site activity dates from 3000 to 2400 BC, associated with the insertion of megalithic stones into the subterranean complex to form compartments for burial areas.
 The caves in which the complex was built were prone to collapse, and they weakened over time so megaliths were used in an attempt to stabilize the roof.
 The structure finally collapsed at some point before 2000 BC.
+When excavated, parts of the roof were found sunken into the top of the cave in the East Cave zone.

 During the Bronze Age, the site was probably used for non-funerary domestic purposes, and remains from the Tarxien Cemetery and Borġ in-Nadur phases were uncovered in the area.
 The land was subsequently used for agricultural purposes until the 20th century.